krasnoludkolo/haste/README.md

 }
 ```
-So, now you can simply use implementation of TimeService prepared for tests:
+So, now you can simply use the implementation of TimeService prepared for tests:
 ```java
 public class EventTest{